Occupational Medicine Rounds

 In accordance with the accreditation counsel for continuing medical education requirements on disclosure, information about relationships of presenters with commercial interest (if any) will be included in materials distributed at the time of the conference.

 Additional didactic opportunities are available through NIOSH.
-In particular, the weekly Division of Respiratory Disease Studies (DRDS) seminars are held on Wednesdays at 10:30 AM.
+In particular, the weekly Respiratory Health Division (RHD) seminars are held on Wednesdays at 10:30 AM.
 Residents are forwarded topic announcements each week via e-mail.